openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-2. For this exercise we will use landsat t1.tif as image file and landsat t2.tif as the base image file, landuse.shp is the input shape-
+2. For this exercise we will use :code:`landsat_t1.tif` as image file and landsat t2.tif as the base image file, :code:`landuse.shp` is the input shape-
 User Manual 156

 file of which we define landuse as the attribute to be used: